 If your tongue is bleeding, you might want to apply a sterile gauze pad to the area and press your tongue to the roof of your mouth.
 Try not to swallow an excessive amount of blood as this can cause nausea.
 If your tongue does not stop bleeding, after 30 minutes, or if the pain worsens, you should seek care from a physician or consider visiting your local emergency room.

-If you are in the Fuquay Varina, North Carolina, area and you need further advice on how to manage a tongue injury, you can always call 919-552-5113 to speak to a staff member at McConnell and Woolf Family Dentistry.
+If you are in the Fuquay Varina, North Carolina, area and you need further advice on how to manage a tongue injury, you can always call 919-552-5113 to speak to a staff member at Langworthy Family Dentistry.